Chat Commands & Cursor-Based Editing

 When Chat Responds vs. Edits

-- Give specific instructions about content creation
+Nova Edits Your Document - Specific instructions about content creation

-Nova Responds in Chat When You:
+Nova Responds in Chat - Questions or advice-seeking

-- Request explanations or clarifications
+- Explanations or clarifications

-- Brainstorm or discuss ideas
+- Brainstorming or discussing ideas

 Smart Fill